SuperMarcus/NineAnimator/.github/ISSUE_TEMPLATE/feature-request.md

 ---

+**STOP!!** Before submitting this feature request, make sure you have filled out the information below and renamed the title of this issue (ex. `[Feature Request] Please add 9ani.app to NineAnimator`).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]